larry-athey/boilermaker/Instructions/WebUI.md

 **Progressive Run:** This is the on/off switch for the progressive temperature function.

 **Progress Range:** This setting determines how much temperature increase that you want to add after the target temperature.
 You can add 1 to 50 degrees celcius to the target temperature.
-Keep in mind that every degree in celcius equals 1.8F.
+Keep in mind that every degree in celcius equals 1.8 degrees fahrenheit.

 **Progress Time:** This setting determines how many hours that you want to spread the temperature increase.
-This timer only starts after the boiler has reached the target temperature from 1 to 24 hours.
+This timer only starts after the boiler has reached the target temperature and can be any value from 1 to 24 hours.
 The **Run State** line will change from "Active" to "Progressive" once this timer begins.